jvasile/Planeteria/README.md

 ## About Planeteria

-Planets are ...
+A _planet_ is a collection of posts from many different blogs, all somewhat related to one topic.
+It's a great way to keep tabs on a subject, a community, a technology, a team, a project or anything else that attracts a diverse range of bloggers.

 Planeteria.org is a hosted planet reader.
-[copy text from site about where the code comes from] Created by James Vasile (james@hackervisions.net) in 2010 [check the date]
+Planeteria allows anyone to make a planet, host it and administer it on Planeteria.org.
+After you make your planet, tell people about it.
+That's the whole point of community-building!

+## Planeteria code

+This is a free open source project licensed under the [AGPLv3 license](http://www.fsf.org/licensing/licenses/agpl-3.0.html).

+Created by James Vasile (james at hackervisions dot net) in 2010.
+In 2013, OPW intern Aleta Dunne (aleta dot dunne at gmail dot com) took on fixing some of these hacks.

+Please let us know about bugs on the [Github issue tracker](https://github.com/jvasile/Planeteria/issues).

 ## Installation